jmzlx/dd_poc/data/strategy/rockman - alternative.md

 ### Strategic Rationale

 Edge computing is critical for AI, security, and operational efficiency.
-Strengthening Rockwell’s edge portfolio will enhance its position as the platform of choice for connected factories.
+Strengthening Rockman’s edge portfolio will enhance its position as the platform of choice for connected factories.

 ---